sentiance/sample-apps-api/README.md

 ### User Linking

-This allows user's to switch devices without loosing data.
+This allows user's to switch devices without losing data.

 You will find the `users/:user_id/link` route in `src/routes.js` which demonstrates how to query the Sentiance Platform to perform a "user linking request".